Slope of Magnetic Field-Density Relation as An Indicator of Magnetic Dominance: Alfvénic Mach Number Fundamental Relation

 \subsection{Slope of $B-\rho$ Relation: An Indicator of ${\cal M}_{\rm A}$}

 To establish ration between $B-\rho$ and ${\cal M}_{\rm A}$, we select a numerical magnetohydrodynamic (MHD) simulation \citep{2012ApJ...750...13C,2015ApJ...808...48B}.
 The initial conditions are generated by a PPML code without self-gravity \citep{2009JCoPh.228.7614U}, after which the main simulation was performed using AMR code Enzo\citep{1995CoPhC..89..149B,2004astro.ph..3044O} where self-gravity is included.
-In both simulations, the equation of state is isothermal.
+In both simulations, the equation of state is isothermal. {\mk These simulations are performed with different degree of magnetization (strong $\beta_0$ = 0.2, medium $\beta_0$ = 2 and weak $\beta_0$ = 20) and similar velocity fluctuations ($v_{\rm rms}$ = 9 $c_s$).}

-The relatively short simulation time ($0.8\,\rm Myr$) means the effect of self-gravity is only noticeable in the regions of the highest density \footnote{The simulations were terminated at around 0.76 Myr, The density after which self-gravity can have an effect should be around 2.6$\times$10$^{-20}$ g\,cm$^{-3}$ (estimated using $\rho_* = 1/(t_*^2\cdot G$), where $t_*$ is the time at which the simulation terminates), which is far above the mean density (3.8$\times$10$^{-21}$) of simulations and this density. }.
+The relatively short simulation time ($0.8\,\rm Myr$) means the effect of self-gravity is only noticeable in the regions of the highest density \footnote{The simulations were terminated at around 0.76 Myr, The density after which self-gravity can have an effect should be around 2.6$\times$10$^{-20}$ g\,cm$^{-3}$ (estimated using $\rho_* = 1/(t_*^2\cdot G$), where $t_*$ is the time at which the simulation terminates), which is far above the mean density (3.8$\times$10$^{-21}$) of simulations and this density. {\mk When gravity dominates, it can drive turbulence and increase $\cal{M}_A$, however, the relationship between $B-\rho $ slope and $\cal{M}_A$ remains unchanged.
+We have verified this using simulations taken at different times. }}.
 The observed $B-\rho$ relation mostly reflects the interplay between the magnetic field and turbulence cascade, which is the main focus of this work.

 We choose three simulations of different initial degrees of magnetization $\beta_0$ = ${8\pi c_s^2 \rho_0}/{B_0^2}$ = 0.2, 2, 20.
 The slopes of the $B-\rho$ relation can be derived after some averages (Method \ref{enzo}).
 The Alfvén Mach number ${\cal M}_{\rm A}$ in various simulations can be calculated by the total energy ratio between the magnetic energy $E_B$ and kinetic energy $E_k$: